Distracted driving is a dangerous practice that is the cause of many catastrophic wrecks.

-Stop Your Teen From Being a Distracted Driver
+Stop Your Teen from Being a Distracted Driver

-These distractions are often more tempting to younger drivers than older ones who have more experience on the road—even though many adults are just as prone to divert their attention from the task at hand.
+These distractions are often more tempting to younger drivers than older ones who have more experience on the road—even though many adults are just as prone to diverting their attention from the task at hand.

 Here are tips to help your child drive safely:

 - Don’t call or text.
-You may be worried when your teen starts driving, or just want to be certain he gets to his destination safely.
+You may be worried when your teen starts driving or just want to be certain he gets to his destination safely.
 However, don't text or call him when you think he may be driving.
 Instead, create a different check-in system, like a rule that he texts you once he arrives and leaves the vehicle.